 Today, you can monitor the performance of your employees in many ways.
 But the helpful performance metrics are which can provide you deeper insight into your employees' performance, but without offending them.

 In the TrackOlap dashboard, we tried to include features that can help you detect the real-time performance of your individual employees, but without compromising their privacy in the way.
 The core performance metrics that you track with our dashboard are:

 #1.
 Time Management Metrics

 Time is a vital key performance measurement metric in all types of organizations.
-Whether you fail to meet project deadlines or your employees unnecessarily delay deliveries, time management metrics will help you manage all.
+Whether you fail to meet project deadlines or your employees unnecessarily delay deliveries, Employee time management metrics will help you manage all.

 On the same lines, if you have given unreasonable deadlines to your employees, this will lead to burnout.
 Therefore, it is essential to measure time metrics closely so you can assign reasonable timelines to your employees.
 Also, you can weed out workers who are intentionally not following the deadlines with this metric.

 For time management, we offer an automated timesheet feature that lets you analyze minute activities of your employees, such as:

 * When do they take a break?

 * How many hours does an employee work daily?
 Etc.